oblockton/Erase_Hate_Python_Library/docs/reclass_READMDE.md

     - `form` - the form, or python dictionary object to be parsed.
     - `delimiter` - the character, symbol, or delimiting word that separates the class label and text item.

-  HTML Template reclassification form values with '/' as the delimiter:
+  HTML template reclassification form values, with '/' as the delimiter:
   ~~~~
   <option value="0 / {{ item[0] }}">No Change</option>
   <option value="1 / {{ item[0] }}">Hurtful</option>